Do Go On - 206 - Dungeons and Dragons

 Our first ever time.

-Uh, thanks so much to everyone that suggested that topic and voted for it to be a first block report.
+Thanks so much to everyone that suggested that topic and voted for it to be our first block report.

-peak behind the curtain, we've recorded this just before block actually began.
-It's so exciting to be in the future right now.
+It's so excited to be in the future right now.

 Block a clock.